 The experiment didn’t yield much success, as St. Louis was blown out in each of the two contests, prompting Rozelle to give the honor back to Dallas.
 According to former Cowboys president and general manager Tex Schramm, the Cowboys told the commissioner that they’d re-take the mantel of hosting Thanksgiving games if Dallas could play host to one each year in perpetuity.
 Per Schramm, Rozelle said, “it’s yours, permanently.”

-Who do the Cowboys play on Thanksgiving in 2021?
+Who Do the Cowboys Play on Thanksgiving in 2022?

-Of the franchises to have played 10 or more games on Thanksgiving, no team has had more success than the Cowboys’ .594 record.
-From the inception of the game, until the end of the 2000s, the Cowboys had a winning record in each decade.
+Of the franchises to have played 10 or more games on Thanksgiving, no team has had more success than the Cowboys, who boast a .594 record.
+From the inception of the tradition until the end of the 2000s, the Cowboys had a winning record on Thanksgiving in each decade.
 Their overall record during that stretch was 27-14-1.

 Since 2010, the Cowboys have struggled on Thanksgiving.
 They have a 4-8 mark in their last 12 games, placing their overall record on the holiday at 31-22-1.
 Last season, the team dropped its yearly Turkey Day contest to the Las Vegas Raiders in a nail-biting overtime affair by a score of 36-33.
 They’ll hope to turn things around this season against the division-rival Giants.